 3.2.
 Effect of cultivation technology on the morphological characteristics of Hoai Sơn plants

-According to Mohammad et al. (2012) [5], the plants height is assessed based on the rate of height development.
+Tthe plants height is assessed based on the rate of height development [5].
 This growth is closely related to the plant's productivity; when plant height increases along with favorable conditions, yield will reach its maximum.
 Therefore, height of plant can be considered one of the indicators of plant growth potential, which depends on both the variety and cultivation techniques.
 The results presented in Table 1 show that there were significant differences among the treatments in the experiment (p ≤ 0.05).
 Treatment 4 exhibited the highest plant height (204.5 cm), followed by treatment 2 at 203.6 cm, both of which were significantly higher than treatment 1 (control) at the 95% confidence level.
 However, the remaining treatments was not statistically significant difference plant heights as comparation to control treatment (p < 0.05).
 Therefore, this indicates that the different cultivation methods significantly influenced plant height, with the best results achieved using the burlap bag method and high mounds improving plant height grow.

 The results summarize in Table 1 also shows that different cultivation techniques had a significant effect on stem diameter at both the time of reaching the trellis and at harvest (p ≤ 0.05).
 Treatment 4 had the largest stem diameter at both stages, with values of 3.82 mm at trellis contact and 4.07 mm at harvest, which were significantly higher as comparation to treatment 1 (control) at the 95% confidence level.
 Treatment 3 had the smallest stem diameter with value of 3.49 mm at the time of reaching the trellis stage and 3.66 mm at harvest, both significantly lower than the treatment 1 (control).
 The other treatments had stem diameters similar to treatment 1 at both stages.

 Leaves play a significant role in plant growth, as the leaf surface is the site for photosynthesis, providing organic matter necessary for plant growth and development.
 Additionally, leaves are involved in transpiration and gas exchange.
 A plant with a healthy and full leaf structure has higher photosynthesis efficiency, allowing it to accumulate more nutrients, which contributes to higher yields.
 Moussa and Salem (2006) [6] showed that photosynthetic intensity, transport efficiency, and overall yield are positively correlated.
-Leaf development is critical for promoting root growth and the development of other organs, which affects final yield (Huyen and Minh, 2014) [9].
-As the results of this study showed that there was significant differences between the treatments regarding leaf size (p ≤ 0.05).
+Leaf development is critical for promoting root growth and the development of other organs, which affects final yield [9].
+As the results of this study showed that there were significant differences between the treatments regarding leaf size (p ≤ 0.05).
 The highest leaf length (11.5 cm cm) was observed in T4 treatment, which were significantly higher than the treatment 1 (control) at the 95% confidence level.
-Moreover, the remaning treatments is this study was not ignificantly differences leaf length, except treatment 3 had shorter leaves length as compared to control treatment (Table 1).
+Moreover, the remaining treatments is this study was not significantly differences leaf length, except treatment 3 had shorter leaves length as compared to control treatment (Table 1).
 For the leaf width, the highest leaf width (7.19 cm) was observed in T4 treatment, while the lowest leaf width (6.50) was found in the control treatment.
 The other treatments exhibited did not statistically significant differences as comparation to control treatment.
 Thus, the study demonstrates that different cultivation methods influence leaf size, with planting in burlap bags leading to the largest leaves in both length and width.
 This result was in agreement with Sunell and Arditti (1983) [10], who observed that the photosynthetic intensity of taro plants increased as the leaf structure developed, reaching its maximum value when the leaves reached their full size.